Advertisement

 Did you know?

-In 1917, when he was just 9 years old, "I Want You" became famous.
+In 1917, Chris was merely 9 years old when "I Want You" became famous.
 James Montgomery Flagg's poster, featuring Uncle Sam and based on a 1914 British poster, attracted thousands of U.S. recruits to WWI duty.
 Over 4 million posters were printed in 1917 and 1918.

 ADVERTISEMENT BY ANCESTRY.COM